kwpid/lim-rblx/replit.md

 -   **Inventory Sorting**: Equipped items now appear first in inventory, followed by highest to lowest value items
 -   **Clearer Labels**: Stock items show "X / Y copies", regular items show "X owners" for accurate tracking
 -   **High-Value Chat Notifications**: When players unbox items worth 250k+ Robux, a colored chat message appears.
 5M+ items announce to the entire server.
 Shows item name, value, serial # (for stock items), and color-coded by rarity.
+-   **Chat Notification Fix**: Fixed 250k+ items to only show message to the player who unboxed it (not the whole server).
+5M+ items still announce globally.
+-   **Auto-Rejoin on Server Shutdown**: Added TeleportService integration that automatically reconnects players to a new server when the current server shuts down for updates or restarts.
+Players no longer get kicked out.
 -   **Balanced Roll Percentages**: Roll chances adjusted using power of 0.75 scaling for lower, more balanced distribution
 -   **Rarity Indicator**: Inventory now shows RareText only for items with less than 25 copies in existence (works for both regular and stock items)
 -   **Accurate Copy Count**: Both inventory and index now show CurrentStock (actual serials claimed) for stock items instead of unique owners